terraform-aws-modules/terraform-aws-ebs-optimized/README.md

 # terraform-aws-ebs-optimized

-A terraform module to return true (1) or false (0) based on if an instance type supports the EBS optmized flag.
-If you want to use different instance types and would rather use EBS optimization whenever possible, this module does the heavy lifting of determining if that's possible.
+A terraform module to return true or false based on if an instance type supports the EBS optmized flag.
+If you want to use various instance types and EBS optimization, this module does the heavy lifting of determining if that's possible.
+Without the module, EC2 instance creation would fail on unsupported types and -- even worse -- launch configurations will create normally but fail silently when instances attempt to launch.
+This module means you don't need to think about that problem.

 ## Usage example